dundalek/clojurescript-guide/README.md

 When I started with ClojureScript and tried to follow the official [Quick Start Guide](https://clojurescript.org/guides/quick-start) it did not seem very straightforward to me.
 It is a good read though after a bit of hands on experience.
 This guide is a compilation of things I wished to know at the beginnings.

+> ⚠ **DISCLAIMER**
+> I wrote down these notes as I was learning Clojure/Script in 2017.
+The tooling ecosystem changed significantly since then, but I did not manage to update the guide to reflect that.
+Here is the gist:
+> * [Clojure CLI](https://clojure.org/guides/deps_and_cli) is a better alternative to Leiningen
+> * [shadow-cljs](https://github.com/thheller/shadow-cljs) is the best tool to compile ClojureScript replacing Fighweel, both for web and node.js apps
+> * [Babashka](https://github.com/babashka/babashka) is a best runtime for scripting instead of Lumo

 <!-- TOC depthFrom:2 depthTo:3 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [Quick Start](#quick-start)